 Thomas Handel maintains a varied career as an administrator, teacher, and performer.
-In addition to his duties as New England Conservatory's Dean of Students, Handel serves on the music history faculty, specializing in French music from the late 19th and early 20th centuries.
+In addition to his duties as New England Conservatory's Dean of Students, Handel serves on the music history faculty, specializing in sacred music and French music from the late 19th and early 20th centuries.

-Handel successfully revived the organ class at NEC, introducing over 20 students each year to the organ and its vast repertory.
+Handel successfully revived the organ class for non-majors at NEC, introducing over 30 students each year to the organ and its vast repertory.
 In this capacity he emphasizes the wide variety of musical and interpersonal skills that are required of the practicing church musician.

 B.M. cum laude in organ performance, Boston University; M.M., D.M.A. in organ performance, NEC.
 Organ studies with Max Miller, Yuko Hayashi, William Porter; conducting studies with Thomas Dunn, Donald Teeters, Gerald Weale.
 Recordings on Newport Classic, Phillips Academy.